PacktPublishing/OpenGL-Build-High-Performance-Graphics/README.md

-# OpenGL – Build high performance graphics
+# OpenGL â€“ Build high performance graphics

 ### What You Will Learn: